Quick Answer (Featured Snippet):

 Stage 1: Traditional PMO (Support)

-– One person or a small "PMO" team assists PMs
+– A single person or small “PMO” team assists PMs

-– Focus: consolidating status, filling out reports, facilitating communication
+– Focus: tracking status, filling out reports, facilitating communication

 – No formal selection criteria, no ROI tracking

-– Project management tool implemented (Planview AdaptiveWork, Jira, MS Project)
+– Implementation of a project management tool (Planview AdaptiveWork, Jira, MS Project)

-– Focus: visibility of multiple projects, resource allocation, scope/deadline/cost control
+– Focus: visibility into multiple projects, resource allocation, scope/schedule/cost control

-– Consolidated reports: how many projects are on time, resource utilization
+– Consolidated reports: number of on-time projects, resource utilization

-– Still no “strategic selection” — projects that come in tend to be executed
+– No “strategic selection” yet — incoming projects tend to be executed

-Sign: “We know the status of each project, but we don’t know why we are doing each one.”
+Sinal: “We know the status of each project, but we don’t know why we’re doing each one.”

 – SPM tool implementation (Planview Portfolios, ServiceNow SPM)